 Atomic Energy Levels

 Atoms constitute the building blocks of all materials in existence.
-In these atoms, there is a central portion called nucleus (N in Figure 1) which consists of protons and neutrons, around which revolve the particles called electrons.
+In these atoms, there is a central portion called nucleus (N in Figure 1) which consists of protons and neutrons, around which revolves the particles called electrons.
 Next, it is to be noted that all the electrons constituting the considered material do not revolve along the same path.
 However this even does not mean that their revolutionary paths can be random.
 That is, each electron of a particular atom has its own dedicated path, called orbit, along which it circles around the central nucleus.
 It is these orbits which are referred to as energy levels of an atom.

 This is because, each of them possess a dedicated amount of energy which is expressed in terms of an integral multiple of the equation Where h is the Planck's constant and υ is the frequency.